 One strategy recruiters have been using in their screening processes when using pre-recorded video interviewing is what’s called a knockout question.
-Knockout questions are questions that contain critical information to the recruiter, such as essential qualifications for the position, usually consisting of a straightforward “yes” or “no” answer, or a pass or fail.
+Knockout questions contain critical information to the recruiter, such as essential qualifications for the position, usually consisting of a straightforward “yes” or “no” answer.
 Administered through video questions, the responses to these questions should be reviewed first by the recruiter, so it can be determined whether the rest of the application should be reviewed or not.
-This saves the recruiter a significant amount of time when reviewing unqualified candidate’s response videos, making the selection process much easier and thorough.
+This saves the recruiter a significant amount of time when reviewing unqualified candidate’s response videos, making the selection process much easier.

 Looking for More Information About Pre-Recorded Video Interviewing Software?